What is Patient Flow?

 - Always question the status quo to help their facility grow

-She explains to no longer think of staffing as static.
+She explains it's important to no longer think of staffing as static.
 Think in terms of how you can plan better given the knowledge at hand with data.

 Match capacity and demand.

-When your organization know its capacity constraints and demand patterns it can make changes to align with demand.
+When your organization knows its capacity constraints and demand patterns, it can make changes to align with demand.
 When both are matched, delays in care can be reduced.
-For example examine average and peak daily emergency department admissions.
+For example, examine average and peak daily emergency department admissions.

 "Examining historical data on average and peak daily emergency department (ED) admissions helps predict the demand and allows for planning for the capacity needed to meet the demand.
 Predictions can be used to make system adjustments to meet the conditions." [source: Institute for Healthcare Improvement]

 Tip #10: Use Technology to Improve Patient Care and Safety